cslev/doh_ml/README.md

 # doh_ml
 This repository is for processing the data gathered via [doh_docker](https://github.com/cslev/doh_docker) container via Python and ML techniques.

-Furthermore, this repository has been made for our paper [removed for now] to appear at [removed for now].
+Furthermore, this repository has been made for our [research paper]() entitled **Privacy of DNS-over-HTTPS: Requiem for a Dream?** to appear at [IEEE Euro S&P](http://www.ieee-security.org/TC/EuroSP2021/).

 The project constitutes several script files with different purpose.
 Formerly, everything was in one big script file but that was non-manageable after some point.